jon-wei/druid/docs/content/tutorials/tutorial-rollup.md

 dsql>
 ```

-Let's look again at the three events in the original input data that occurred during `2018-01-01T01:01`:
+Let's look at the three events in the original input data that occurred during `2018-01-01T01:01`:

 ```
 {"timestamp":"2018-01-01T01:01:35Z","srcIP":"1.1.1.1", "dstIP":"2.2.2.2","packets":20,"bytes":9024}